CaptainTeemo/CaptainTeemo.github.io/_posts/Notes/2016-07-02-Automatic Bounds Checking for NSArray.md

 Well, this is the one.

-Since the method `objectAtIndex:` in primitive class could not be overrided, a man has to create a another one let's call it `tryGetObjectAtIndex:` instead, and fill with the bounds checking logic.
+Since the method `objectAtIndex:` in primitive class could not be overridden, a man has to create a another one let's call it `tryGetObjectAtIndex:` instead, and fill with the bounds checking logic.

 ```objc
 - (id)tryGetObjectAtIndex:(NSUInteger)index {